|Psychology 110 - Fundamentals of Psychology|

 if you forget yours, you will need to re-set it

-Scores for the final exam have now been posted.
-The class did well again.
-The scores ranged from 26% to 100%, with a class average of 78%.
-Well done!
+Scores for the second exam have now been posted.
+The class did fine overall.
+The scores ranged from 38% to 100%, with a class average of 74%.

-I have enjoyed our class.
-Best wishes for a safe and enjoyable winter break!
+Best wishes for a relaxing and safe spring break!

 |Study Guides and Exam Review Sessions|